-In order for a patient to be eligible for this type of treatment they need to fit the following guidelines:
+In order for a patient to be eligible for this type of treatment at ASAC, they need to fit the following guidelines:

 The first step in requesting medication assisted treatment is to obtain a substance use assessment.
 Call any of our offices to schedule an appointment.
-Following this assessment, our staff will guide the patient through the process of determining if medication assisted treatment is right for each patient.
+Following this assessment, our staff will guide the patient through the process of determining if medication assisted treatment is right for them.

 Medicaid and many insurance providers cover medication assisted treatment.
 ASAC works with those providers and patients to reduce finances as a barrier to treatment.
 ASAC has grant funding available for individuals with limited income or a lack of insurance coverage.